 Because the unique taste can be overpowering, particularly if you’re new to Asian cuisine, it’s recommended that you use only a bit at a time to experiment with the flavor.
 Or, dilute the flavor by adding water or oil to the hoisin sauce before using in a recipe.

 Hoisin sauce is a great way to add an authentic Asian flavor, thickening, and color to a stir-fry or noodle dish.
-It can also be used as a dipping sauce for egg rolls, spring rolls, or other appetizers.
+It also can be used as a dipping sauce for egg rolls, spring rolls, or other appetizers.

 Recipes With Hoisin Sauce

-If you can't find hoisin sauce at the store, your best bet is to use a recipe to make a substitute with peanut butter, miso, or black bean paste; you can also make a raw vegan version.
-You might substitute Chinese brown bean sauce or chee hou sauce if you have those on hand; both of these are made from soybeans but may be spicier than hoisin sauce.
+If you can't find hoisin sauce at the store, your best bet is to use a recipe to make a substitute with peanut butter, miso, or black bean paste; you also can make a raw vegan version.
+You might substitute Chinese brown bean sauce or chee hou sauce if you have those on hand; both of these are made from soybeans but might be spicier than hoisin sauce.

 Where to Buy Hoisin Sauce